rhyven/p2h/README.md

 	`python3 pelican-to-hugo.py ./Pelican/mysite/content/category/mypost.md ./Hugo/mysite/content/`
 	`python3 pelican-to-hugo.py ./Pelican/mysite/content/ ./Hugo/mysite/content/`

+**Note - this will not rewrite internal links or move images, etc.**

 ## Inferring front matter

 If your input .md file relies on Pelican's inferrences, you might not explicitly include front matter such as Category or Date; if these are missing, Pelican will infer them from the file system.
 I've tried to do something similar.